fullstack-development/developers-roadmap/shared/middle/sicp.md

     * Why keeping multiple representations for abstract data in the same system can be useful?
     * What is the additivity?
 How is this property related to the representations for abstract data?
     * What are the generic procedures?
-    * When rectangular and when polar form of the complex numbers are useful?
+    * When is the rectangular form of the complex number useful?
+When is the polar form of the complex number useful?
     * What is the type tag?
-When it can be useful?
+When can it be useful?
-    * Explain when to strip off and when to attach tags to the abstract data?
+    * Explain when to strip off and when to attach tags to the abstract data.
     * What is the dispatching on type?
-Why this approach is not additive?
+Why isn't this approach additive?
     * What is the data-directed programming?
-Why this approach requires the global mutable table?
+Why does this approach require the global mutable table?
-    * Why data-directed approach helps us to avoid procedure names conflict?
+    * Why does data-directed approach help us to avoid procedure names conflict?
-    * How apply-generic from this chapter works?
+    * How does apply-generic from this chapter work?
     * What is the message-passing approach?
     * Compare "dispatching on type", "data-directed" and "message-passing" approaches.

   * [2.5 Systems with Generic Operations](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-18.html#%_sec_2.5)

-    * Explain the idea of Generic Operations?
+    * Can you explain the idea of Generic Operations?
-    * Why two-level tags are used in the example of the generic arithmetic operations package?
+    * Why are two-level tags used in the example of the generic arithmetic operations package?
-    * Why implementing each procedure for each possible type combinations is cumbersome?
+    * Why is implementing each procedure for each possible type combination cumbersome?
     * When such approach is the best way to create generic operations?
     * What is the coercion?
     * What are a hierarchy of types, a subtype and a supertype?
     * Why tower of types is the simplest case of the hierarchies of types?
-    * How raising procedures will help in cross-type generic operations?
+    * How can procedures raising help in cross-type generic operations?
     * Why coercing through raising become hard for types with multiple supertypes?
     * How can we determine that we can safely coerce to lower type?

   * Chapter questions:

     * How does compound data help to increase the modularity of a program?
     * What is the data abstraction?
     * Which properties of procedures and data are common?
 Why does it matter?
     * Which properties of procedures and data are different?
 Why does it matter?